 What is Bonded Labor?

-An estimated 15.5 million people in South Asia and around the world are exploited by traffickers through a common form of labor trafficking called bonded labor.
-Traffickers will target victims in underserved communities without access to education and economic resources who can be manipulated into accepting loans to meet urgent needs.
+An estimated 15.5 million people in South Asia are exploited by traffickers through a common form of labor trafficking called bonded labor (Kara, 2017).
+Traffickers target victims in underserved communities without access to education and economic resources who can be manipulated into accepting loans to meet urgent needs.

 Perpetrators will then manipulate debts by artificially inflating them, forcing victims into working to pay off the debt indefinitely.
 This endless cycle of violence can trap children, women and men in modern slavery for generations.
 That’s how a $12 loan cost Kuppan* the next 30 years of his life.